aalllee/convexHull2D/README.md

 </p>

 #### Define custom plane of intersection
-	We can also overwrite the default "world X-Z" plane and define a custom plane of intersection for our convex hull calculations.
+	We can also overwrite the default "world X-Z" plane of intersection and define a custom plane of intersection for our convex hull calculations.
 	We do so by linking a plane object to the "Plane of intersection target" linker in the Object properties.
-Simply create a new object, drag and drop it into the link area.
+Simply create a new object (for example a quad polygon), drag and drop it into the link area.
 Once the object has been linked it should have a green bounding box surrounding it.
 The orientation and the position of the linked object now defines the orientation and center of the new plane of intersection for geometry based mode.
 <p float="left">